6.3. Package details¶

 src/USER-NETCDF: filenames -> commands

 Hundreds of pair, fix, compute, bond, angle, dihedral, improper, and kspace styles which are altered to enable threading on many-core CPUs via OpenMP directives.
 All of them have an “omp” in their style name.
-The Speed omp doc page gives details of what hardware and compilers are required on your system, and how to build and use this package.
+The USER-OMP package page gives details of what hardware and compilers are required on your system, and how to build and use this package.
 Its styles can be invoked at run time via the “-sf omp” or “-suffix omp” command-line switches.
 Also see the KOKKOS, OPT, and USER-INTEL packages, which have styles optimized for CPUs.

 Author: Axel Kohlmeyer (Temple U).